On probabilities in quantum mechanics: Introduction

-Taking a Theorem by Ozawa (2019) as his point of departure, Khrennikov (2024) has recently criticised the QBism interpretation of quantum mechanics.
+Taking a Theorem by Ozawa (2019) as his point of departure, Khrennikov (2024) recently criticised the QBism interpretation of quantum mechanics.
 Based on an earlier version of Khrennikov's paper, this critque has been countered by Stacey (2023) and Schack (2023).
 The discussion is centered around the probability concept.
-The main purpose of this article is to look at this discussion as seen from my own standpoint.
+One main purpose of this article is to look at this discussion as seen from my own standpoint.
+I should also mention that this discussion is taken up from a slightly different point of view in Zwirn (2024).